With Trump, politics no longer stops at the water’s edge

 “To our allies: bipartisan majorities of Americans remain pro-free trade, pro-globalization & supportive of alliances based on 70 years of shared values,” McCain wrote.
 “Americans stand with you, even if our president doesn’t.”

-The backlash from McCain and Brennan came as Trump was en route to Singapore, where he landed Sunday in advance of his meeting Tuesday with North Korean leader Kim Jong Un Tuesday to discuss nuclear disarmament.
+The backlash from McCain, Flake and Brennan came as Trump was en route to Singapore, where he landed Sunday in advance of his meeting Tuesday with North Korean leader Kim Jong Un Tuesday to discuss nuclear disarmament.

+Meanwhile, stateside Sunday, Sen. Ben Sasse, R.-Neb., criticized Trump's tactics at the G-7 in a statement, noting that "if the President was actually serious about leading the expansion of a G-7 no-tariff, free-trade agreement...
+I would happily carry his bags to every single meeting of those negotiations."

 But it wasn’t just the G-7 communiqué that prompted rebukes of Trump during his foreign travels.
 Even before that, he roiled the foreign policy establishment by calling for Russia to be readmitted to the G-7, and he’s gotten pushback from both parties in Congress over his decision to lift sanctions on the Chinese telecommunications company ZTE.